oauth-wg/oauth-browser-based-apps/oauth-browser-based-apps.md

 client, since there is no way to issue it a client secret and there is no other secure client authentication mechanism available in the browser.

-The code in the browser initiates the authorization code flow with the PKCE extension (described in {{authorization_code_flow}}) (B) above, and obtains an access token via a POST request (C).
+The code in the browser initiates the Authorization Code flow with the PKCE extension (described in {{authorization_code_flow}}) (B) above, and obtains an access token via a POST request (C).
 The JavaScript application is then responsible for storing the access token (and optional refresh token) as securely as possible using appropriate browser APIs.